 • Developing and disseminating various innovations, models, and approaches.

-• Supporting foresight, monitoring, evaluation, reporting, and learning, to establish robust systems, learning organizations, and be result oriented.
+• Facilitating monitoring, evaluation, reporting, foresight and learning, to establish robust systems, learning organizations, and be result-oriented.

-• Through seminars, mentorship programs, courses, training sessions, exchange programs, fellowships, scholarships, model farms, field schools, symposiums, exhibitions, libraries, summer camps and schools among others.
+• Organizing relevant seminars, mentorship programs, short courses, training sessions, exchange programs, fellowships, scholarships, model farms, field schools, symposiums, exhibitions, libraries, and summer camps

 Networking and Partnerships Building

-• Growing our level of influence and experience. through networks, hubs, contact or coordination desk.
+• Growing our level of impact and experience through networks, hubs, contact or coordination desk.

 • Forming partnerships within the local communities, non-profit sector, private companies, academic and research institutions, Think Tanks, and government agencies with relatable objectives.